zachvalenta/jvns.ca/content/post/2017-12-23-segfault-debugging.markdown

 ### why do segfaults happen in Rust?

-Segfaults happen in Rust for all the same reasons, but Rust also offers compile-team guarantees that your program won't segfault.
+Segfaults happen in Rust for all the same reasons, but Rust also offers compile-time guarantees that your program won't segfault.
 So, as far as I understand it, there are 2 possible reasons your **Rust** program can segfault: